Syriac Orthodox Church

-The Syriac Orthodox Church (Note: Officially known as the Syriac Orthodox Patriarchate of Antioch and All the East) (ܥܺܕܬܳܐ ܣܽܘܪܝܳܝܬܳܐ ܬܪܺܝܨܰܬ݂ ܫܽܘܒܚܳܐ), also informally known as the Jacobite Church, is an Oriental Orthodox denomination that originated from the Church of Antioch.
+The Syriac Orthodox Church (Note: Officially known as the Syriac Orthodox Patriarchate of Antioch and All the East) (ܥܺܕܬܳܐ ܣܽܘܪܝܳܝܬܳܐ ܬܪܺܝܨܰܬ݂ ܫܽܘܒܚܳܐ), also informally known as the Jacobite Church, is an Oriental Orthodox church that traces back to the ancient Church of Antioch.
 The church currently has around 1.5 million followers worldwide.
 The church upholds the Miaphysite doctrine in Christology and employs the Liturgy of Saint James, associated with James the Just.
 Classical Syriac is the official and liturgical language of the church.

 The supreme head of the Syriac Orthodox Church is the patriarch of Antioch, a bishop who, according to sacred tradition, continues the leadership passed down from Saint Peter.
 Since 2014, Ignatius Aphrem II has served as the Syriac Orthodox Antiochian patriarch.
 The Great Church of Antioch was the patriarchal seat and the headquarters of the church until c.
 518, after which Severus of Antioch had to flee to Alexandria, Egypt.
 After the death of Severus, the patriarchal seat moved from Egypt to different monasteries like the Mor Bar Sauma Monastery; some patriarchs also set up headquarters in Antioch temporarily.
 Later, Mor Hananyo Monastery was declared as the patriarchal seat and the headquarters of the church from c.
 1160 until 1932.
 In 1959, the patriarchal seat and headquarters were relocated to the Cathedral of Saint George in Bab Tuma, Damascus, Syria, due to conflicts in the region.

 The Syriac Orthodox Church comprises 26 archdioceses and 13 patriarchal vicariates.
-It also has an autonomous maphrianate based in India, the Malankara Jacobite Syrian Orthodox Church.
+It also has an autonomous maphrianate based in India, the Jacobite Syrian Christian Church.

 The Syriac Orthodox Church became distinct in 512 when Severus, a leader who opposed the Council of Chalcedon, was chosen as patriarch after a synod was held at Laodicea, Syria.
 This happened after Emperor Anastasius I removed the previous patriarch, Flavian II, who supported Chalcedon.
 Severus's later removal in 518 was not recognized by majority of the Syriac speakers in and out of Antioch, and this led to the establishment of an independent Miaphysite patriarchate headed by Severus.
 In the 6th century, a bishop named Jacob Baradaeus helped strengthen this Miaphysite patriarchate.
 Meanwhile, those who supported Council of Chalcedon formed what later became the Greek Orthodox Church of Antioch and the Maronite Church.